 With these measures, the European Union affirms its determination to fight the practices of the Syrian regime and the people financing it that fuel the war economy in Syria (laundering, corruption, expropriation, smuggling, extortion) to the detriment of the civilian population.

 In supporting the war economy, these actors being sanctioned by the European Union provide crucial financial support to the Syrian regime and help it to block the political process led by the United Nations.
-Therefore, it is in the direct interest of these businesspersons for the status quo to continue in Syria and the war, which has lasted more than nine years and claimed the lives of over 400,000 civilians, to go on.
+Therefore, it is in the direct interest of these businesspersons for the status quo to continue in Syria and the war, which has lasted more than ten years and claimed the lives of over 400,000 civilians, to go on.

 France and the European Union support the political process being conducted under the aegis of the United Nations, which remains the only path to lasting resolution of the Syrian crisis.